MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

     .. group-tab:: ``RWR_top20.txt``

-        This file contains the list of the top X of pathways/processes of interests, according their RWR score.
+        This file contains the list of the **top X of pathways/processes of interests**, according their RWR score.
         You can choose the top number using the ``--top`` parameter.

         This is an example of this file: